daattali/beautiful-jekyll/HowToEnroll.md

 ---
 layout: page
-title: Enrolment
+title: Enrollment
 subtitle: All you have to consider to enroll in the course
 comments: true
 ---
 ## General information

 Biol409 is listed as a summer 2016 course.
 This course is open to UBC students in the departments of Biology,  Forestry, Geography, Environmental Science, Earth and Ocean Sciences.

 **Total seats available: 15**

-We will hold an **information session** on April 1st, 2016 to describe the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.

 **Prerequisite**: One of BIOL 300, STAT 200 and one of BIOL 230, BIOL 302, BIOL 303, BIOL 304.
 BIOL 306 is recommended.

+## Interested?
+ We will hold an **information session on April 1st**, 2016 to describe the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.

 ## Application and Registration